 The Provincetown Film Art Series

-presented by PAAM and the Provincetown Film Society
+presented at the Waters Edge Cinema by PAAM and the Provincetown Film Society

 This program is supported in part by a grant from the Provincetown Cultural Council, a local agency that is supported by the Massachusetts Cultural Council, a state agency.

 Caravaggio, that great bad boy of Italian art, died in his 30s in 1610.
 With a British cast (Sean Bean, Tilda Swinton and Nigel Terry as Caravaggio), intentional anachronisms, homoeroticism, and strikingly lit tableaux, experimental filmmaker Derek Jarman captures the spirit of Caravaggio, if not his actual biography, of which little is documented.
 (Not rated, 93 min.)

 The Cape Cod Festival of Arab & Middle Eastern Cinema presents

 A SPECIAL RECEPTION AND SCREENING of Mitra Farahani's FIFI HOWLS FROM HAPPINESS

 Sunday, May 3 @ 12:45 pm (pre-reception @ 12pm; screening @ 1:30pm)

 GUEST SPEAKER: Shiva Balaghi, Visiting Assistant Professor of Middle East Studies at Brown University

 This event is co-sponsored by the Provincetown Film Society